donhector/ansible-homelab/README.md

 So that roles installed via Galaxy will be placed in `~/.ansible` (ie. outside of source control) while my custom ones will be in `./roles` (ie: source controlled)

-At home I have a couple Windows hosts so these require some "pre-work" for Ansible to be able to manage them.
+At home I have a couple Windows hosts so those require some "pre-work" for Ansible to be able to manage them.
 Linux hosts are much easier to setup for Ansible.

 The Ansible control box will be another Linux host on my network.